ReubenNarad/TSP_interp/context.md

 - What features are most important for solving TSP efficiently
 - How different layers of the policy network build upon each other
 - The relationship between learned features and problem difficulty
+- Interpretability techniques for combinatorial optimization

 The ultimate goal is to bridge the gap between neural and symbolic approaches to combinatorial optimization by making neural solutions more interpretable and extracting useful heuristics.

+## Web Interface and Demo

+The project includes a sophisticated web interface that allows for:
+- Interactive exploration of discovered SAE features
+- Real-time visualization of feature activations
+- Comprehensive documentation with mathematical explanations
+- Demonstration of different feature types and their behaviors
+- Easy sharing and presentation of research results

+This makes the research accessible to both technical and non-technical audiences, facilitating better understanding and communication of the interpretability findings.